Louis-Gonzalez/starterPack/README.md

 # This is a starter pack for a nuxt js project

-In this starter pack, you'll find the vuetify dependency, a test dependency, a linter and internationalization (i18n).
+In this starter pack, you'll find the vuetify dependency, a test dependency, a linter, a store, a middleware and internationalization (i18n).

 If you're curious, you'll also find the “npm” commands.